A fee sometimes charged by your mortgage provider for arranging your loan. Find out early on whether this applies to your mortgage.

 An interest only mortgage enables cheaper monthly payments on a home loan but no debt is being repaid.
 At the end of the mortgage term the lender is still owed the amount borrowed and borrowers need to have plans to repay this when the mortgage term ends.

-Land Registry registers the ownership of property in the UK.
+Land Registry registers the ownership of property across England and Wales.

 As a leaseholder, you own the property but not the land on which it stands.
 You should find out how long is left on the lease before purchasing as once the lease expires, the ownership of the home reverts to the owner of the land - the freeholder.